mintzelim/do-the-thing-tech/blog/19-adhd-morning-routine-no-motivation-1.md

 Motivation is not the entry point for an ADHD brain.
 Momentum is.
 If you're waiting to feel ready before getting up, you'll be waiting for a signal that your brain's wiring makes genuinely difficult to generate on demand.

-[INTERNAL LINK: anchor → /adhd-dopamine-explained] Research published in *[Motivation Deficit in ADHD is Associated with Dysfunction of the Dopamine Reward Pathway](https://pmc.ncbi.nlm.nih.gov/articles/PMC3010326/)* (Volkow et al., 2011) used PET imaging to show decreased function in the brain's dopamine reward pathway in adults with ADHD — the exact system responsible for feeling motivated to start something.
+Research published in *[Motivation Deficit in ADHD is Associated with Dysfunction of the Dopamine Reward Pathway](https://pmc.ncbi.nlm.nih.gov/articles/PMC3010326/)* (Volkow et al., 2011) used PET imaging to show decreased function in the brain's dopamine reward pathway in adults with ADHD — the exact system responsible for feeling motivated to start something.
 This isn't a mindset problem.
 It's a neurological one.

 What this means practically: the ADHD brain doesn't generate motivation before a task begins.
 It generates it during or after movement.
 Action comes first.
 The dopamine follows.
 Every piece of your morning routine needs to be built around this sequence — not the neurotypical version where you feel motivated, then act.